 - 1. NeuMoDx CMV Calibrators are provided in a kit [REF 800400] and contain non-infectious encapsulated CMV target prepared in Basematrix. - 2.
-A set of CMV calibrators need to be processed with each new lot of NeuMoDx CMV Quant Test Strips, or if a new CMV Assay Definition File is uploaded to the NeuMoDx System, or if the current set of calibrators are past the validity period (currently set at 90 days), or if the NeuMoDx System software is modified. - The NeuMoDx System software will notify the user as to when the calibrators need to be processed; a new lot of test strips cannot be used for testing until the calibrators have been processed successfully. - 4.
+A set of CMV calibrators need to be processed with each new lot of NeuMoDx CMV Quant Test Strips, or if a new CMV Assay Definition File is uploaded to the NeuMoDx System, or if the current set of calibrators are past the validity period (currently set at 90 days), or if the NeuMoDx System software is modified. - 3.
+The NeuMoDx System software will notify the user as to when the calibrators need to be processed; a new lot of test strips cannot be used for testing until the calibrators have been processed successfully. - 4.
 Calibration validity is established as follows: - a) A set of two calibrators high and low need to be processed to establish validity. - b) To generate valid results, at least 2 out of the 3 replicates must give results within predefined parameters.
-The low calibrator nominal target is 3 log10 IU/mL and the High Calibrator nominal target is 5 log10 IU/mL. - A calibration coefficient is calculated to account for expected variation between test strip lots; this calibration coefficient is utilized in c) determination of final CMV concentration.
+The low calibrator nominal target is 3 log10 IU/mL and the High Calibrator nominal target is 5 log10 IU/mL. - c) A calibration coefficient is calculated to account for expected variation between test strip lots; this calibration coefficient is utilized in determination of final CMV concentration. - 5.
+If one or both the calibrators fail the validity check, repeat processing of the failed calibrator(s) using a new vial.
+In the event one calibrator fails validity, it is possible to only repeat the failed calibrator as system does not require the user to run both calibrators again. - 6.
+If the calibrator(s) fail the validity check a second consecutive time, contact NeuMoDx Molecular, Inc.